 The Farmhouse at Oxbow Brewing Co.

-Overlooking the brewery, tasting room, and pond sits the Farmhouse at Oxbow Brewing Co., which is available for rental for those looking to extend their stay.
-It is a three-bedroom passive-solar house with an extra futon, a couch, and a serious VHS collection.
+Overlooking the brewery, tasting room, and pond sits the Farmhouse at Oxbow Brewing Co.
+It is a three-bedroom passive-solar house.
 It is great year-round and has easy access to fresh or saltwater swimming holes in the summer and plenty of leaf-peeping in the fall.
 There are logging roads for hiking and single-track trails for mountain biking on site.
 The winter is a delight for those interested in snowy recreation, as the backwoods become a wonderful network of cross-country ski, snowshoe, and fat bike trails.

 Behind the Farmhouse is the Oxbow farm and fruit orchard, where during the warm season fruit is grown and honey is produced to use in terroir-driven beers that feature estate ingredients.